tc39/proposal-pattern-matching/README.md

 which is then matched against the rest pattern.
 (This matches the behavior of object destructuring.)

-Object patterns introduce all bindings introduced by their sub-patterns, in order.

 Issue: Do we want a `key?: pattern` pattern clause as well?
 Makes it an optional test -
 *if* the subject has this property,